Wood industry: Production and use

 Once the timber has been manipulated in the required fashion, it can be shipped out for usage.
 There are many different purposes for wood including plywood, veneer, pulp, paper, particleboard, pallets, craft items, toys, instrument-making, furniture production, packing cases, wine barrels, cardboard, firewood, garden mulch, fibre adhesives, packaging and pet litter.
 Western Australia has a unique substance called ‘biochar’, which is made from jarrah and pine and sometimes from crop and forestry residues, along with the former materials.
 Biochar can be used to manufacture silicone and as a soil additive.

-Softwoods, such as the Australian eucalyptus, are highly valued, a are used mainly for construction, paper making, and cladding.
+Softwoods, such as the Australian eucalyptus, are highly valued, and are used mainly for construction, paper making, and cladding.
 The term 'round wood' describes all the wood removed from forests in log form and used for purposes other than fuel.
 Wood manufacturing residues, such as sawdust and chippings, are collectively known as "pulp".
 The United States industrial production index hit a 13-year high during the COVID-19 pandemic, according to a report from the Board of Governors of the Federal Reserve System.